YiHao990416/Art_Reimagined/README.md

 python preprocess/image_transform.py --input_dir input --output_dir data/portrait2photo --use_original True --transform_flip True --transform_crop True --transform_jitter True --transform_rotate True
 ```
 ## Training
 1. The model used is img2img-turbo which is based on Cycle-GAN architecture.
-The data contain all the necessary files and prompt.txt files required to train the model.
+The /data folder contain all the necessary files and prompt.txt files required to train the model.
 For the detailed training of our model please refer to the github link below.

     Reference: https://github.com/GaParmar/img2img-turbo